Administration: IV

 It appears, anecdotally, that IV and IM ROAs have somewhat better durability than the less bioavailable ROAs.
 This is merely an impression and is not reported in the literature.
 But if true, then the cost-effectiveness of IV/IM ROAs might be competitive with that of the less bioavailable ROAs.

-Pricing of in-clinic ROAs (IV, IM, and Spravato) are per administration, often with a package discount.
+Pricing of in-clinic ROAs (IV, IM, and Spravato) is per administration, often with a package discount.
 Therefore, if your booster intervals in maintenance are quarterly rather than monthly, IV/IM will probably cost less than your monthly cost of at-home nasal/sublingual/rectal ROAs.
 Conversely, if your booster intervals in maintenance are monthly or more frequent, then at-home nasal/sublingual/rectal ROAs will be less costly.

 You must also take into consideration your time and transportation inconveniences with in-clinic ROAs.
-In the month(s) of your initial loading doses you are apt to be desperate enough to take time off from work and arrange transportation to the clinic.
+In the month(s) of your initial loading doses, you are apt to be desperate enough to take time off from work and arrange transportation to the clinic.
 You have to make this work.
 How will work/home obligations and transportation work in subsequent years of maintenance?
 They might not be tolerable; in which case, you might switch to at-home ROAs for maintenance.
 Or, they might work-out just fine.
 Taking a day off work once a quarter to spend half a day at your ketamine clinic might be just fine.

 Ketamine via the IV ROA is certainly the first option to study and consider; but it’s not the only one.
 And it isn’t necessarily your best choice.
 Carefully consider the discussion of the in-clinic vs. at-home alternatives, your options in cost and transportation, before you settle on your preference for environment and ROA.